docsforadobe/javascript-tools-guide/docs/user-interface-tools/scriptui-programming-model.md

 dlg.btnPnl.buildBtn = dlg.btnPnl.add('button', undefined, 'Build', {name:'ok'});
 ```

-#### NOTE
+!!! note
     In Photoshop CS, panel coordinates were measured from outside the frame (including the title bar),
 but in Photoshop CS2, panel coordinates are measured from the inside the frame (the content area).
 This
 means that if you use the same values to set the vertical positions of child controls in a panel, the positions
 are slightly different in the two versions.
 When you add a panel to a window, you can choose to set a